Candler School of Theology: History

 In 1975, Candler librarian Channing Jeschke persuaded Dean James T. Laney to purchase the Hartford Theological Seminary library collection, which grew the library's holdings from 90,000 volumes to more than 300,000.
 That same year, the theology building began renovations to serve as a library for the new collection.
 In 1976, the building was renamed Pitts Theology Library in recognition of Margaret Pitts and her father, William I.H.
 Pitts, and the Pitts Foundation's assistance in purchasing the Hartford collection.

 In 1978, Roberta C. Bondi became the first female faculty member on the tenure track of the theology school.
 Though Candler had employed female visiting professors and untenured lecturers, Bondi's appointment marked the first time a woman was officially on faculty.

 That same year, Paul Rudolph was retained to design a new chapel, and in 1979, U.S. President Jimmy Carter presided over the groundbreaking of Cannon Chapel, named in honor of former dean William R. Cannon.

 In 1990, Robert M. Franklin, Jr. launched Candler's Black Church Studies Program.
 Franklin later would become president of Morehouse College and returned to Candler in 2014 as the inaugural James T. and Berta R. Laney Chair of Moral Leadership.

 In 1991, the Program in Women's Studies was launched under part-time director Kris Kvam; it would later be renamed the Program for Women in Theology and Ministry.
 That same year, Nancy Ammerman founded Candler's Baptist Studies Program.
 In 2007, Jan Love became Candler's first female dean.

 Candler School of Theology observed its centennial in the 2014–2015 academic year with a series of events that acknowledged Candler's contributions to theological education and to the church during the past 100 years; its role within and contribution to Emory University during the past 100 years; its vision for addressing the challenges and opportunities facing theology in the 21st century; and the accomplishments of Candler's faculty, alumni and friends/donors.

 Three members of the faculty are fellows of the American Academy of Arts and Sciences: E. Brooks Holifield, Carol A. Newsom, and Carl R. Holladay.

 Jonathan Strom, a Professor of Church History and historian of Pietism at Candler School of Theology, succeeded Jan Love as the Mary Lee Hardin Willard Dean on August 1, 2024.
+Terrence L. Johnson will succeed Jonathan Strom as dean on August 1, 2026.